 Furthermore, we can choose $\Gamma$ generically in its linear series and we have that $Bs(|\Gamma|)=\B_+(L)$.
-Then, by Bertini's lemma, we can suppose that, outside $\B_+(L)$, $\G$ is smooth and it intersects $\A(\D)_Z-aN$ in a simple normal crossing way.
+Then, by Bertini's Theorem, we can suppose that, outside $\B_+(L)$, $\G$ is smooth and it intersects $\A(\D)_Z-aN$ in a simple normal crossing way.

-Now we apply lemma \ref{allseason} and we consider $t_0$, $D'$, $P'$, $N'$, $\D_Z$ as in the lemma.
+Now we apply Lemma \ref{allseason} and we consider $t_0$, $D'$, $P'$, $N'$, $\D_Z$ as in the lemma.
 Then $t_0P'-(K_Z+\D_Z+\la \G-N')=P+L-\la\G$ is ample.

-We conclude by applying theorem \ref{estate} to the pair $(Z,\D_Z+\la\G-N')=(Z,\A(\D)_Z-aN+\la\Gamma)$ and the $\Q$-Cartier divisor $P'$:
+We conclude by applying Theorem \ref{estate} to the pair $(Z,\D_Z+\la\G-N')=(Z,\A(\D)_Z-aN+\la\Gamma)$ and the $\Q$-Cartier divisor $P'$:

-In fact and we can argue as in the proof of corollary \ref{overDLT} to show that all the hypotheses of the theorem are verified. \end{proof}
+In fact and we can argue as in the proof of Corollary \ref{overDLT} to show that all the hypotheses of the theorem are verified. \end{proof}